 Price specified lending: Ajna replaces external price feeds (oracles) by allowing lenders to input the price at which they're willing to lend.
 This price is the amount of quote token (i.e. the token they are lending) they are willing to lend per unit of collateral pledged by the borrower.
 For example, if a lender deposits at price 100, they are willing to lend 100 units of quote token per one unit of collateral.
-Ajna pools separate prices into predefined buckets to reduce the complexity of the protocol, prices are therefore hereon referred to as "buckets.".
+Ajna pools separate prices into predefined buckets to reduce the complexity of the protocol, prices are therefore hereon referred to as "buckets."
 Borrowers are then able to borrow from the aggregated liquidity of these various buckets.
 Depositing in a price bucket allows lenders to have discrete solvency risk based upon their personal risk tolerance.
 In the worst case scenario, a lender should receive collateral at the price which they lent to the pool in lieu of their quote token deposit.

 Market-derived interest rates: Ajna uses deterministic rules to set interest rates based upon user actions in the pool.
 These rules are founded on the assumption that aggregate average loan collateralization (pool collateralization) is an accurate indicator of the volatility profile of an asset, because borrowers have a natural aversion to liquidation (which they will be forced into over time if they fail to adequately collateralize their loan).
-Ajna uses pool collateralization to inform the desired utilization ratio (i.e. the equilibrium between utilized and unutilized deposits)
+Ajna uses pool collateralization to inform the desired utilization ratio (i.e. the equilibrium between utilized and unutilized deposits) for the pool: the target utilization.
+Subsequently, we can look at the meaningful actual utilization, which is a short term EMA of the ratio of debt to total lender deposits available to the average loan in the pool (see 8.0 INTEREST RATES).
+Interest rates adjust based on these values to move the pool towards equilibrium.
+When meaningful actual utilization is low relative to target utilization, there is a surplus of lenders, and rates can be lowered.
+When meaningful actual utilization is high relative to target utilization, there is a short age of lenders and rates can be increased.

-&lt;sup>1 https://chain.link/
+1 https://chain.link/